innovius-capital-llc/company-scoring/README.md

 # Company Scoring Backend - AWS Batch Deployment Guide

-Welcome to the Company Scoring project!
+Welcome to Athena's Company Scoring module!
 This guide will walk you through the complete process of updating the Python script, packaging it as a Docker image, pushing it to AWS, and submitting it as a job to AWS Batch.

 ## 📋 Prerequisites